Vish-Mayer/chitter-challenge/README.md

 As a Maker
 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep

+ADDED STORIES

+As a Maker
+So that I can stay let people know what Im peeping about, I want to be able to add hashtags in a peep.

+As a Maker
+So that I can stay up to date on the latest news,
+I want to be able to filter through peeps by a given hashtag.

+As a Maker
+So that I can invlove other users,
+I want to be able to mention a user in a peep.

+As a Maker
+So that I can get invloved in coversations,
+I want to be able comment and reply in peeps.
 ```

 Technical Approach: